open-joinbase/joinbase.io/content/docs/references/glossary.md

 More formally, **an end-to-end database meets the following <sup>3</sup>E standards**:

-1. **End native**.
+1. **Edge native**.
 For IoT domain, direct message ingestion from end devices to end databases without any intermediate components involved.
-2. **End elasticity**.
+2. **Edge elasticity**.
 For IoT domain, both cloud end and edge end are deployable for main three stream CPU architectures without any functionality compromise.
-3. **End friendly**.
+3. **Edge friendly**.
 All necessary pipelines are provided for end users without any DBA required.

 #### IoT Native